ash0080/gun.doc.cn/RAD.md

 rad('alex', function(err, data){ console.log(data) }) // 27
 ```

+ > Note: Radix trees do not include their parent prefix, only the sub keys.

 RAD also supports **range queries**!
 Just pass an options object: (Not available in `<= v0.2019.416`)

 ```javascript